 The Section of Otology-Neurotology provides comprehensive care of all forms of otologic disorders, including middle and posterior cranial fossa surgery for cerebellopontine and skull base tumors.
 Nearly 500 surgical cases per year provide the in-depth experience that enables resident graduates to treat otologic disorders with confidence.
 Research interests in the section include molecular biology of deafness (immune-mediated inner ear disease), Meniere’s disease and cochlear implant surgery in adults and children.
 Staff otologists assist residents in clinical and basic science research in auditory, vestibular and temporal bone disorders.

-The section offers total medical and surgical management of pediatric otolaryngologic disorders, from infancy through adolescence, with more than 400 surgical procedures each year.
+The Section of Pediatric Otolaryngology offers total medical and surgical management of pediatric otolaryngologic disorders, from infancy through adolescence, with more than 400 surgical procedures each year.

 Designated outpatient clinics, including a Cleft Palate Clinic, provide comprehensive pre- and postoperative care.